RandomFractals/CensusD3/README.md

 >npm start

-go to http://localhost:8000/ for your local app build
+go to http://localhost:8000/ to preview your local app build

 # .env and census data api key